KyleMayes/vulkanalia/tutorial/book/src/drawing/rendering_and_presentation.md

 }
 ```

 The memory leak is gone now, but the program is not quite working correctly yet.
-If `MAX_FRAMES_IN_FLIGHT` is higher than the number of swapchain images or `vk::KhrSwapchainExtension::acquire_next_image_khr` returns images out-of-order then it's possible that we may start rendering to a swapchain image that is already *in flight*.
+If `MAX_FRAMES_IN_FLIGHT` is higher than the number of swapchain images or `acquire_next_image_khr` returns images out-of-order then it's possible that we may start rendering to a swapchain image that is already *in flight*.
 To avoid this, we need to track for each swapchain image if a frame in flight is currently using it.
 This mapping will refer to frames in flight by their fences so we'll immediately have a synchronization object to wait on before a new frame can use that image.

 First add a new list called `images_in_flight` to `AppData` to track this: